dhruv8433/python-tutioral/DSA/Stack/usingList/readme.md

 # 📦 Manual Stack Implementation Using List

-This project demonstrates how to manually implement a **Stack** in Python using a list — without using any built-in stack libraries or collections.
+This file demonstrates how to manually implement a **Stack** in Python using a list — without using any built-in stack libraries or collections.
 The goal is to understand how push, pop, peek, and print operations work internally in a Last-In-First-Out (LIFO) structure.

 ---